ledm/bgc-val-public/README.md

 ## Comparison plots

 This tool produces plots showing the time development comparing several models/scenarios/jobs of the model.
-The files needed to run this are hosted in the  `comparisonAnalysis.py` scrinpt in the `timeseries` directory.
+The files needed to run this are hosted in the  `comparisonAnalysis.py` script in the `timeseries` directory.